hanwenzhang123/fullstack-note/02-note/README.md

 1. Single source of truth - keep all data to the store
 2. State is read-only - immutable, persistent data structure, the only way to change the state is to emit an action
 3. Changes are made with pure function (reducer) -  changes need actions

+#### How Redux works
+- components NEVER directly manipulate the store data, we have to setup a reducer for mutating
+- reducer functions take input and transform that input, reduce it like reduce a list of numbers to the sum, output a new result
+- components dispatch actions which trigger certain actions, then forwards actions to reducers
+- when the state in that data store is updated, subscribing components are notified, so that they can update their UI

 #### Redux Data Flow
 - store is the place we save the state